 - Power Cords: for a 3D pen to function, it must be powered via an energy source such as electricity from a power source or energy form rechargeable batteries.
 This factor focuses on choosing between a cord or cordless 3D printing pen

-- Display Feature: this factor covers the ability of a printing pen to provide its user with technical details—flow speed, temperature etc.—via a display screen during the printing process.
+- Display Feature: this factor covers the ability of a printing pen to provide its user with technical details—flow speed, temperature, etc.—via a display screen during the printing process.

 - Silent Mode: in most cases, the use of a 3D printing device is synonymous with noise and fusion smells emanating from molten plastic.
-This criteria focuses on the choice between working on stealth mode or the alternative.
+This criterion focuses on the choice between working on stealth mode or the alternative.

 Making a Choice between a Corded or Cordless 3D Printing Pen

 The average 3D printing pen generally comes equipped with a power cord to provide the electrical connectivity needed to power the device.
-But with advances in the development of 3D printing devices, 2014 witnessed the beginning if a new era with the inception of cordless 3D pens into the printing community.
+But with advances in the development of 3D printing devices, 2014 witnessed the beginning of a new era with the inception of cordless 3D pens into the printing community.

-While printing pens with power Cords made use of cables, this new devices make use of rechargeable which can be charged via a USB cord.
+While printing pens with power Cords made use of cables, these new devices make use of rechargeable which can be charged via a USB cord.
 But the question of choosing between both options still remains and to answer it, you must consider: